nathancartlidge/powertoys-run-unicode/README.md

 # Unicode-Input: Agda-style Unicode character search in PowerToys Run

-> [!NOTE]
-> This project is still under active development - as such, while it does technically work in its current form, the
-> compiled output of the libraries provided may not be stable!
-Once stable releases are available they will be tagged
-> and published as such.

 ## Introduction
 **TLDR:** this plugin lets you type `\ne` and get `≠` in your clipboard, or thousands of other combinations!